Smler Logo

 Smler Dashboard Testing

-2. Device Testing:
+2. Device testing:

-• Desktop: Confirm web fallback URLs display correctly
+• Desktop: confirm web fallback URLs display correctly.

 Metric

-Firebase Analytics
+Firebase Analytics (historical)

 Smler Analytics

-Click Tracking
+Click tracking

 Real-time, unlimited history

-Geographic Data
+Geographic data

 Country-level

-Country and city-level (enterprise only)
+Country and city-level

-Device Breakdown
+Device breakdown

 Platform and OS version